-Folk and Ethnic Dance-African 27 hours lecture, 27 hours laboratory Grading: letter grade or pass/no pass
+Folk and Ethnic Dance-African 27 hours lecture, 27 hours laboratory

 Formerly DANCE 18AD.
 This course introduces dance from African cultures and examines its role in society through the practice of dance traditions and rituals.
 Basic dance steps and styles are taught, emphasizing coordination, rhythm and body awareness.
-Transferable to UC or CSU; see counselor for limitations